-Sapin-sapin, which means layers, is one of the easiest Filipino desserts that you can make.
-All that is required is a mix of glutinous rice flour, coconut milk, condensed milk and sugar into a smooth batter, which is then divided into three portions of color and steam on top of each other.
+Sapin-sapin, is one of the easiest Filipino desserts that you can make.
+Sapin-sapin which means layers, is a mix of glutinous rice flour, coconut milk, condensed milk and sugar into a smooth batter, which is then divided into three portions of colour and steam on top of each other.
 This sapin sapin recipe will show you how to make sapin sapin with step by step procedure, ingredients list and we embedded a sapin sapin recipe video for you to watch.
 This is an authentic sapin sapin recipe and will help you to cook best sapin sapin for your family and guests

 WHAT IS SAPIN SAPIN?